-To remove a hemorrhoid using rubber band ligation, your doctor inserts a small tool called a ligator through a lighted tube (scope) in the anal canal and grasps the hemorrhoid with forceps.
-Sliding the ligator's cylinder upward releases rubber bands around the base of the hemorrhoid.
-Rubber bands cut off the hemorrhoid's blood supply, causing it to wither and drop off.
+To remove a hemorrhoid using rubber band ligation, a health care provider inserts a small tool called a ligator through a lighted tube, called a scope, into the anal canal and grasps the hemorrhoid with forceps.
+Sliding the ligator cylinder upward releases rubber bands around the base of the hemorrhoid.
+Rubber bands cut off the hemorrhoid's blood supply, causing the hemorrhoid to wither and drop off.

-For persistent bleeding or painful hemorrhoids, your doctor might recommend one of the other minimally invasive procedures available.
-These treatments can be done in your doctor's office or other outpatient setting and don't usually require anesthesia.
+For bleeding that doesn't stop or for painful hemorrhoids, your health care provider might recommend one of the other minimally invasive procedures available.
+These treatments can be done in your provider's office or another outpatient setting.
+They don't usually require numbing medicine.

 Rubber band ligation.
-Your doctor places one or two tiny rubber bands around the base of an internal hemorrhoid to cut off its circulation.
+Your health care provider places one or two tiny rubber bands around the base of an internal hemorrhoid to cut off its blood flow.
 The hemorrhoid withers and falls off within a week.

-Hemorrhoid banding can be uncomfortable and cause bleeding, which might begin two to four days after the procedure but is rarely severe.
-Occasionally, more-serious complications can occur.
+Hemorrhoid banding can be uncomfortable and cause bleeding.
+The bleeding might begin 2 to 4 days after the procedure but is rarely severe.
+Sometimes, more-serious complications can occur.

-- Injection (sclerotherapy).
-Your doctor injects a chemical solution into the hemorrhoid tissue to shrink it.
+- Sclerotherapy.
+With sclerotherapy, your health care provider injects a chemical solution into the hemorrhoid tissue to shrink it.
 While the injection causes little or no pain, it might be less effective than rubber band ligation.

-- Coagulation (infrared, laser or bipolar).
+- Coagulation.
 Coagulation techniques use laser or infrared light or heat.
 They cause small, bleeding internal hemorrhoids to harden and shrivel.
 Coagulation has few side effects and usually causes little discomfort.

-Only a small percentage of people with hemorrhoids require surgery.
-However, if other procedures haven't been successful or you have large hemorrhoids, your doctor might recommend one of the following:
+Only a small percentage of people with hemorrhoids need surgery to remove them.
+However, if other procedures haven't worked or you have large hemorrhoids, your health care provider might recommend one of the following:

 Hemorrhoidectomy is the most effective and complete way to treat severe or recurring hemorrhoids.
-Complications can include temporary difficulty emptying your bladder, which can result in urinary tract infections.
-This complication occurs mainly after spinal anesthesia.
+Complications can include temporarily having a hard time urinating, which can lead to urinary tract infections.
+This complication happens mainly after spinal anesthesia.

-Most people have some pain after the procedure, which medications can relieve.
+Most people have some pain after the procedure, which medicines can relieve.
 Soaking in a warm bath also might help.

 Hemorrhoid stapling.
 This procedure, called stapled hemorrhoidopexy, blocks blood flow to hemorrhoidal tissue.
 It is typically used only for internal hemorrhoids.

-Stapling generally involves less pain than hemorrhoidectomy and allows for earlier return to regular activities.
-Compared with hemorrhoidectomy, however, stapling has been associated with a greater risk of recurrence and rectal prolapse, in which part of the rectum protrudes from the anus.
+Stapling generally involves less pain than hemorrhoidectomy and lets you get back to regular activities sooner.
+Compared with hemorrhoidectomy, however, stapling has been associated with a greater risk of hemorrhoids coming back and rectal prolapse.
+Rectal prolapse is when part of the rectum pushes through the anus.